 Thanks are due to the staff of the Staffordshire Record Office and the William Salt Library in Stafford, and to Chris Welch of Staffordshire County Council for background information.
-Thanks are also due to Ian Briggs of ARC Central Ltd for enabling access to the site.
+Thanks are also due to Ian Briggs of Hanson Aggregates for enabling access to the site.

-The documentary research was undertaken by Caron Newman and the field survey by Chris Wild.
+The documentary research was undertaken by Caron Newman; the field survey in 1997 was by Chris Wild and the survey in 2000 was Peter McNaught.
 The report was written by Caron Newman and Chris Wild, and edited by Jamie Quartermaine (Project Manager) and Rachel Newman (Deputy Director).
 The project was managed by Jamie Quartermaine.